 These have come up repeatedly in studies.
 Sunil Kumar Aledia, executive director at Centre for Holistic Development (CHD), and his team made several visits to shelter homes at Azadpur, Mansarovar, and Old Delhi railway station among others.
 They found a shortage of beds, congested and unhygienic spaces, and worn-out blankets and mattresses – hardly better than the ‘home’ Lal and Lakshmi Devi have made for themselves.
 Rain Baseras go unoccupied.

 It is ironic but common to find such unoccupied shelters, even in biting cold or rain, near south Delhi streets which were made ‘begging-free zones’ by the Delhi government.
 At one such shelter in RK Puram, a film plays on an LCD TV but the beds remain unoccupied.
-Rajpal Singh, caretaker who has worked with Society for Promotion of Youth and Masses (SPYM) managing shelter homes since 2003, says, “The shelter is seldom full.
+Rajpal Singh, managing shelter homes for Society for Promotion of Youth and Masses (SPYM) since 2003, says, “The shelter is seldom full.
 Some of the inhabitants, however, are regular visitors and have been coming here for the past 2-3 years.
 I give preference to newcomers, those who are not from Delhi.”
 SPYM, a Delhi-based NGO, manages more than 65 night shelters built by the Delhi Urban Shelter Improvement Board.

 Aakash, 27-year-old SPYM worker who manages another 20-bed shelter opposite Hyatt Regency hotel at RK Puram, says, “Some days, we have 18 inmates but the number dwindles.”
 In a city with thousands of homeless, it is bewildering that night shelters do not draw more of the homeless, let alone be overcrowded.
 Not much seems to have changed since 2015 when Harsh Mander, noted social activist and researcher, observed that homeless people often prefer to sleep on the streets rather than in shelter homes.